GPUs

 • GPU-Z

-• Core Voltage: This is the additional voltage you’ll be feeding your GPU to extend the overclocking headroom.
+• Core Voltage: This is the additional voltage you’ll feed your GPU to extend the overclocking headroom.
 Although back in the days of Fermi this was a risky parameter, now, courtesy of GPU Boost, there are too many safeguards in place, so you need not worry.

 • Power and Temperature Limit: The power limit is the maximum power your GPU will draw while operating at peak frequencies without throttling the clocks.
-The temperature limit is the same, except, the GPU will start throttling as soon as you hit 75+ degrees.
-This is the point when there’ll be a substantial drop in the core clocks to keep the temperatures in check.
+The temperature limit is the same, except, the GPU will start throttling when you hit 80+ degrees.
+This is when there’ll be a substantial drop in the core clocks to keep the temperatures in check.

 • Throttling: This is the gradual decrease in the in-game core clocks that is a safety measure put in place by the OEMs to keep you from frying your GPU.
 Usually, when the GPU temps cross 75 degrees, or the TDP goes above the set limit, your GPU clocks will start throttling.